user28301/cleaningData/CodeBook.md

 ###There are a total of 68 fields in the data:

-1. subject.id - The id of the subject performing the activity
+1. subject.id - id of the subject
 2. timing.body.acc.mean.x - average timing data for body acceleration in x direction
 3. timing.body.acc.mean.y - average timing data for body acceleration in y direction
 4. timing.body.acc.mean.z - average timing data for body acceleration in z direction